shdlabs/SSTorytime/docs/README.md

-# Setting up and getting started
+# Setting up and getting started on a Linux computer

+*At the moment, STTorytime is only supported on Linux based operating systems.
+Packaging for other systems will follow when things are more finished.*

 ## Summary